-Max R. Paquette, Ph.D. earned a bachelor's degree in human kinetics and a master's degree in biomechanics under Dr. Lori Ann Vallis from the University of Guelph (Ontario, Canada).
-He completed his Ph.D. training under Dr. Songning Zhang at the University of Tennessee in the area of biomechanics.
+Max R. Paquette, PhD earned a bachelor's degree in human kinetics and a master's degree in biomechanics under Dr. Lori Ann Vallis from the University of Guelph (Ontario, Canada).
+He completed his doctorate under Dr. Songning Zhang at the University of Tennessee in the area of biomechanics.
 He is currently an associate professor in the College of Health Sciences at the University of Memphis, director of the Musculoskeletal Analysis Laboratory and biomechanist within the Human Performance Center.
-He advises undergraduate internship students, master's students and serves on multiple doctoral dissertation committees.
+He advises undergraduate internship students, master's students and and doctoral students

 Dr. Paquette actively collaborates with researchers from other institutions within the U.S. and around the world.
-He is a member of the American College of Sports Medicine, the American Society for Biomechanics and the International Society of Biomechanics.
+He is a member of the American College of Sports Medicine and American Society for Biomechanics.
 Dr. Paquette consults for high school, collegiate and world-class track and field athletes and their coaches to optimize performance and reduce injury risks.

 He competed as a collegiate athlete in cross country and track at the University of Guelph and served as team captain in 2008.
-During his collegiate career with the Guelph Gryphons, he won multiple national titles in cross country and track and in 2008, he was a national and Olympic trials finalist in the 3000m steeplechase with the Speed River Track & Field Club.
-He is also the elite athlete coordinator for the Ed Murphey Classic.
-Dr. Paquette now lives in Memphis with his wife, Lauren, who is a professional middle distance runner.
+During his collegiate career with the Guelph Gryphons, he won multiple national titles in cross country and track and in 2008, he was a national and Olympic trials finalist in the 3000m steeplechase.
+He is also the meet director for the Ed Murphey Classic.

 PhD Kinesiology (Biomechanics) - University of Tennessee - 2012